baamenabar/langest-site/content/mechanics/_index.md

 ---
-title: "World Mechanics and House Rules NOPE"
+title: "Game Mechanics NOPE"
-description: "Learn about the game mechanics and house rules used in the Langest campaigns."
+description: "Learn about the game mechanics and rules used in the Langest universe."
 menu:
   main:
-    identifier: rules
+    identifier: mechanics
-    name: Rules
+    name: Mechanics
     weight: 30
     params:
-      icon: compass
+      icon: archives
 ---

-# World Mechanics and House Rules
+# Game Mechanics

-This section outlines the game mechanics and house rules used in the Langest campaigns.
+This section outlines the game mechanics and rules used in the Langest universe.

 ## Heroics